-Master trainer Amanda Phan uses Ripstix during an interactive workout called Pound.

-Tuesday

-Master trainer Amanda Phan led an event that introduced Pound, a highenergy exercise that uses Ripstix, which are specially weighted drumsticks.
+Master trainer Amanda Phan uses Ripstix during an interactive workout called Pound. learned how to make "no-fry" blue corn frybread and a pinto bean spread with chefs Lois Ellen Frank and Walter Whitewater.
+Everyone in attendance cooked along with the chefs and showed their frybread at the end of the session.
+The reason for using these ingredients was that they are more nutritious than traditional frybread.
+All ingredients for the cooking session were included in the goodie bag.
+Tuesday Master trainer Amanda Phan led an event that introduced Pound, a highenergy exercise that uses Ripstix, which are specially weighted drumsticks.
 This cardio jam session allowed participants to move to the music while pretending to play the music at the same time.